 Arriving at Marseille around 9am, I headed to the Metro.
 From there I caught a fairly slow train to a bus station called Castellane, where I hopped on a bus to an area called Luminy.
 Although this was a great option money wise, with less than 5 euros being spent on the round trip, there was about 20 other stops along the way.
 This made travelling across a relatively short distance take about 40 minutes – if time is of the essence, look at getting a cab.

 Finally I reached the entrance to the national park which contained the calanques, which was an hours walk away from Sugiton.
 It honestly felt like I was back in Australia, the usual national park tourist sign paired with the dirt track and gums was definitely familiar.
-That was until I was greeted with hordes of French teens in backpacks chain smoking to their heart’s content.
+That was until I was greeted with hordes of French teens chain smoking to their heart’s content.
 Although this may sound unpleasant, it actually reassured me.
 For the whole hike down the only language I heard was French.
 I was heading somewhere truly for the locals, a nice change from the bustle of the rest of the Riviera.

 The start of the trek was a nice stroll.
 I managed to break away from the crowds and find my own vantage point along another minor trail.
 There was literally a dozen paths you could take off the main path, and they looked liked they led to some spectacular walks.
 I would’ve attempted them but when I saw a hiker pass with boots and a hiking pole I knew there was no chance.